What to Eat (and Avoid) to Increase Your Testosterone

 Prioritise Dietary Fat

-The type of fat also matters, so you want to ensure you are eating enough saturated fats (e.g., eggs, red meat, full-fat dairy, and coconut oil), monounsaturated fats (e.g., olive oil, avocado, and nuts) and omega-3 fatty acids from oily fish.
+The type of fat also matters.
+So you want to ensure you are eating enough saturated fats (e.g., eggs, red meat, full-fat dairy, and coconut oil), monounsaturated fats (e.g., olive oil, avocado, and nuts) and omega-3 fatty acids from oily fish.

 Eat Enough Calories

 If your goal is to optimise testosterone while maintaining a healthy bodyweight, keep any calorie deficit less than 20% below maintenance, and avoid sustained dieting for more than a few months at a time.
+Strategic "re-feed" periods every two to four weeks, or dieting, can help restore hormonal function [2].

 Eat Enough Zinc, Magnesium & Vitamin D

 Vitamin D acts as a hormone, stimulating testosterone production in itself (up to a point).
-Eat fatty fish and eggs, but sunlight exposure is the most potent source of vitamin D.
+Eating fatty fish and eggs, but sunlight exposure is the most potent source of vitamin D. If you live in northern latitudes and spend limited time outdoors, you may have to look at taking vitamin D supplements [5].

 High Quality Protein, Not Too Much or Too Little

+Protein doesn’t directly drive testosterone production, but it is required to support and build muscle, recovery and a healthy body composition.
 Aim for 1.6–2.2 g per kilogram of bodyweight per day from whole food sources like meat, fish, eggs, and legumes.
 Note that very high protein intakes (above 3.4 g/kg/day) may actually reduce testosterone levels; so again, more isn’t always better [6].

 What to Avoid